aiven/devportal/docs/products/opensearch/howto/upgrade-clients-to-opensearch.rst

 NodeJS
 ~~~~~~

 `Node libraries <https://opensearch.org/docs/latest/clients/javascript/>`_ are forks of the Elasticsearch libraries.
-The only required change should be the dependency in ``package.json`` and your
+The only required change should be the dependency in ``package.json`` and the
 ``require`` or ``import`` statements.
 You can see an `example migration code <https://github.com/aiven/opensearch-migration-examples/tree/main/node-client-migration>`_ in our repository.